ipspace/netlab/docs/module/bgp.md

 ## VRF Parameters

+* BGP is always enabled for all VRF address families.
+By default, _netlab_ redistributes connected interfaces and IGP routes into BGP VRF address families.
+You can change that on devices supporting configurable route import with the **[bgp.import](routing_import)** VRF parameter.
-You can set a VRF-specific BGP router ID with **bgp.router_id** VRF parameter.
+* You can set a VRF-specific BGP router ID with **bgp.router_id** VRF parameter.
 Use this setting when building topologies with back-to-back links between VRFs on the same device.

-BGP is always enabled for all VRF address families.
-The connected interfaces (and OSPF routes if you're running OSPF in the VRF) are always redistributed into the BGP routing process.

-To stop the creation of VRF EBGP sessions, set the **bgp** VRF parameter to *False* (see also [](routing_disable_vrf)).
+* To stop the creation of VRF EBGP sessions, set the **bgp** VRF parameter to *False* (see also [](routing_disable_vrf)).

 ## Link-Level Parameters